openpnp/openpnp/Signalers.md

 Replacing the sounds with own sound files will be possible later on.

 # Actuator Signaler
 An actuator signaler will cause an actuator to be turned on when a configured job or machine state is reached.
+They will stay on as long as the state is active.

 ## Configuration
 The actuator signaler can be configured in the machine.xml: